ga-wdi-pvd/express-mongoose/readme.md

 ## Homework

+You should now be able to complete the [second part of the YUM homework](https://github.com/ga-wdi-exercises/yum#part-ii-add-express).

 ## TODOS

-* Add deployment info from most recent lesson.
-* Grab updated conclusion from most recent lesson.
-* Update homework so it says that students can now complete the second part of YUM.
-* Notes for students before reviewing WhenPresident
-  - Promises vs. Callbacks
-  - Different ways of making Mongoose queries
-* Prompt: if you want a challenge, only follow the steps (i.e., don't look at the screenshots).
+* Indicate that WhenPresident is a new app, but all it is is a single-model "MEN" app.